 The additives can protect film up to 9 months to 1 year from break down.
 Most extended UVI additive films are custom runs and require a 1 pallet minimum for production.

 Opaque Stretch Film to Protect Products

 Aside from plastic film break down when storing products outside, another common problem is product break down.
-Some products do not break down in sunlight when stored for a year of less, but others rapidly break down.
+Some products do not break down in sunlight when stored for a year or less, but others rapidly break down.

-Depending on the amount of stretch obtained and the thickness of an opaque stretch film, it can typically block out light within 3-4 wraps.
+Depending on the amount of stretch obtained and the thickness of an opaque stretch film, it can typically block out the light within 3-4 wraps.
 Completely blocking out sunlight will help to greatly extend the life of a product stored outdoors.

 We offer stock white and black machine and hand opaque stretch film rated for 1 month of UV exposure for sale online.
-For extended UV periods we offer custom runs on pallet minimums with typical lead times 1-3 weeks.
+For extended UV periods, we offer custom runs on pallet minimums with typical lead times 1-3 weeks.
 Call us at 1-800-441-5090 with questions and quote requests.